Mary Quant: Mother of the miniskirt

 Although McNair had previously run a photography studio, the trio used a mix of gut instinct and unfettered enthusiasm to stay afloat.
 “We didn’t know about mark-ups, we didn’t know about working capital,” said Quant.
 “Nobody told us we couldn’t do it – and we did it.”
 They paid the princely sum of £8,000 for the freehold on Markham House, a three-storey property at 138a King’s Road.
 When Bazaar opened its doors in 1955, there was already a long queue waiting patiently outside.

 Alexander’s had opened a few weeks before.
 Word had spread.
-About to be unleashed was the style which Quant had succinctly summarised: “Very simple.
+About to be unleashed was the style that Quant had succinctly summarised as “Very simple.
 Very bold.”
-A daisy logo which Quant described as “the luck of my life” became her symbol.
-Unable to find the kind of clothes she wanted, Quant metamorphosed from buyer to designer.
+A daisy logo, which Quant described as “the luck of my life”, became her symbol.
+Unable to find the kind of clothes she wanted, Quant metamorphosised from buyer to designer.
 She attended pattern-cutting classes and bought a sewing machine.
-Purchasing lengths of men’s suiting from Harrods, Quant turned them into tunic dresses to be worn with skinny sweaters underneath.
+Purchasing lengths of men’s suiting cloth from Harrods, Quant made tunic dresses to be worn with skinny sweaters underneath.

 She would ask theatrical manufacturers to make tights in all colours.
-Quant persuaded knitwear producers to add another foot onto the sweater to turn it into a dress.
-“That was how the sac was born,” claimed Quant, “and it appeared in Paris a year later”.
-One of her most successful early inventions – which sold in its thousands – was a white plastic collar designed to put a new perspective on a favourite black dress.
+Quant persuaded knitwear producers to add another foot onto sweaters to turn them into dresses.
+“That was how the sack was born,” claimed Quant, “and it appeared in Paris a year later.”
+One of her most successful early creations – which sold in its thousands – was a white plastic collar designed to give a new look to a favourite black dress.

-“I had my clothes described as dishy, grotty, geary, kinky, mod, poove and all the rest of it,” said Quant, “people either loved or hated it.”
-Celebrity customers including Brigitte Bardot, Leslie Caron and Audrey Hepburn frequented both the boutique and restaurant.
+“I had my clothes described as dishy, grotty, geary, kinky, mod, poove and all the rest of it,” said Quant.
+“People either loved or hated it.”
+Celebrity customers including Brigitte Bardot, Leslie Caron and Audrey Hepburn frequented both the boutique and the restaurant.
 John Lennon was photographed wearing a Mary Quant peaked cap.
-When Pattie Boyd married George Harrison at the Epsom register office in January 1963, she wore a Mary Quant ensemble of silk dress and red fox fur coat.
+When Patti Boyd married George Harrison at the Epsom register office in January 1963, she wore a Mary Quant ensemble of silk dress and red fox fur coat.
 Quant was given the Sunday Times Award for “jolting England out of its conventional attitude towards clothes”.

-Within seven years of opening, the business had made over a million pounds and the clothes were in 150 shops in the UK, 320 shops throughout the USA and on sale globally in France, Italy, Switzerland, Kenya, South Africa, Australia and Canada.
-In 1963 Bazaar opened a second branch of the shop in Knightsbridge and, spotting a gap in the market, Quant launched her own line of cosmetics.
+Within seven years of opening, the business had made over £1m and Quant’s designs were in 150 shops in the UK, 320 shops in the USA, and on sale globally in France, Italy, Switzerland, Kenya, South Africa, Australia and Canada.
+In 1963, Bazaar opened a second branch of her shop in Knightsbridge and, spotting a gap in the market, launched her own line of cosmetics.
 She was already having her hair cut at acute angles by rising star Vidal Sassoon, telling him decades later: “I made the clothes.
 You put the top on.”
-Taking a typically fresh approach to cosmetics, she created paint boxes where make-up became an artist’s palette.
+Taking a typically fresh approach to cosmetics, she created “paint boxes” in which make-up was presented as an artist’s palette.
 “Everything was there from head to toe except the face.
 The make-up was all wrong,” she said.

 Two years after her son Orlando was born, in 1972, Quant visited Japan for the first time.
-The following year the London Museum mounted a major retrospective “Mary Quant’s London”.
+The following year, the London Museum mounted a major retrospective titled “Mary Quant’s London”.
 Fashion was entering a new decade, but Quant continued to be a covetable brand.
 Long before it became de rigeur for designers to venture into lifestyle products, Quant launched her Mary Quant at Home line.
 By 1985, she had 72 shops in Japan.

-In 2009, Quant’s favourite dress – called the Banana Split – was featured on a set of Royal Mail stamps, along with classics of design such as Concorde, Spitfire, the Anglepoise lamp and the London Underground map.
-When she wrote her second autobiography in 2012, three years before she was made a Dame for services to the fashion industry, she looked back on her adventurous existence with an overwhelming sense of gratitude.
+In 2009, Quant’s favourite dress – called the Banana Split – was featured on a set of Royal Mail stamps, along with other icons of design including Concorde, Spitfire, the Anglepoise lamp and the London Underground map.
+When she wrote her second autobiography in 2012, three years before she was made a dame for services to the fashion industry, she looked back on her adventurous existence with an overwhelming sense of gratitude.

 “I mostly felt, my God, what a marvellous life you had, you are very fortunate.
 I think to myself, you lucky woman – how did you have all this fun?”